jackamsterdam/Master-Template-using-Javascript-with-React-v18-Node.js-MySQL/README.md

 1. Git clone the repository.
 2. There is a folder called Database -import the sql file into your phpMyAdmin or your MySQL Workbench.
 3. Open terminal on the Backend folder and type: npm i && npm start.
+4. Open a second  seperate terminal on the Frontend folder and type: npm i && npm start.
-4. Server will run for you on [http://localhost:3001](http://localhost:3001)
+5. Backend Server will run for you on [http://localhost:3001](http://localhost:3001)
+6. Frontend Server will run for you on [http://localhost:3000](http://localhost:3000)

+ *Possible error - You did not open two seperate terminals and not running both servers or you did not upload the database properly.

 ### *Summary of stages I took in building this project:*